pointepestcontrol/lnb-dni/README.md

 * Select a common source from the dropdown or click custom for a custom referrer
   * A third field will be appear under the Custom Source Input column once custom is selected from the list.
-  * The Custom Source input much exactly match the document.referrer of the source domain that you want to track(ex.
-Angies List will be 'https://www.angieslist.com')
+  * The Custom Source input much exactly match the document.referrer of the source domain that you want to track.
+The Custom Source field will also check against URL parameters.

  * Click Save Options and be done